mrs-electronics-inc/mrs-sdk-qt/README.md

 ## Overview

-The MRS Electronic Qt SDK is designed to streamline the development process for applications targeting MRS Electronic hardware platforms.
+The MRS Electronic SDK is designed to streamline the development process for applications targeting MRS Electronic hardware platforms.
 It includes a variety of pre-built Qt-based utilities that provide drop-in functionality for such tasks as interfacing with GPIO and CAN, communicating with the co-processor and modem, and integrating with the Spoke.Zone feature set.

 > [!WARNING]
 > ⚠️⚠️⚠️